 The USB PHY provides High-Speed and Full-Speed, device, host, and on-the-go functionality.
 The PHY is configured through a set of peripheral registers (Appendix F), and data is communicated through ports on the digital node.
-A library, XUD, is provided to implement USB-device functionality.
+A library, libxud_s.a, is provided to implement USB device functionality.

 The USB PHY is connected to the ports on Tile 0 and Tile 1 as shown in Figure 14.
 When the USB PHY is enabled on Tile 0, the ports shown can on Tile 0 only be used with the USB PHY.
 When the USB PHY is enabled on Tile 1, then the ports shown can on Tile 1 only be used with the USB PHY.
 All other IO pins and ports are unaffected.
 The USB PHY should not be enabled on both tiles.
-Two clock blocks can be used to clock the USB ports.
-One clock block for the TXDATA path, and one clock block for the RXDATA path.
-Details on how to connect those ports are documented in an application note on USB for xCORE-200.

-An external resistor of 43.2 ohm (1% tolerance) should connect USB_RTUNE to ground, as close as possible to the device.
+An external resistor of 43.2 ohm (1% tolerance) should connect USB_TUNE to ground, as close as possible to the device.